MetPX/sarracenia/doc/dd_post.7.rst

 There is a series of white space separated fields:

 *<date stamp>*: the date the posting was emitted.
 Format: YYYYMMDDHHMMSS. *<decimalseconds>*
- Note: The datestamp is always in UTC timezone.
+ Note: The datestamp is always in the UTC timezone.

 *<srcpath>* -- the base URL used to retrieve the data.

-This should be the URL consumers will use to download the data.
+The URL consumers will use to download the data.
 Example of a complete URL:

  sftp://afsiext@cmcdataserver/data/NRPDS/outputs/NRPDS_HiRes_000.gif

-In the case where the URL does not end with a path separator ('/'), the src path is taken to be the complete source of the file to retrieve.
+Where the URL does not end with a path separator ('/'), the src path is taken to be the complete source of the file to retrieve.

  Static URL: sftp://afsiext@cmcdataserver/